- Oops!Something went wrong.Please try again later.

-Landmark Bancorp's next dividend payment will be US$0.20 per share.
-Last year, in total, the company distributed US$0.80 to shareholders.
-Last year's total dividend payments show that Landmark Bancorp has a trailing yield of 3.8% on the current share price of $21.1.
+The company's next dividend payment will be US$0.21 per share, on the back of last year when the company paid a total of US$0.84 to shareholders.
+Calculating the last year's worth of payments shows that Landmark Bancorp has a trailing yield of 3.3% on the current share price of $25.5.
 Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
-So we need to investigate whether Landmark Bancorp can afford its dividend, and if the dividend could grow.
+So we need to check whether the dividend payments are covered, and if earnings are growing.

-If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
+Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
 Landmark Bancorp paid out just 25% of its profit last year, which we think is conservatively low and leaves plenty of margin for unexpected circumstances.

 Have Earnings And Dividends Been Growing?

-Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
-If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
+Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
+If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
 Fortunately for readers, Landmark Bancorp's earnings per share have been growing at 11% a year for the past five years.

-From a dividend perspective, should investors buy or avoid Landmark Bancorp?
+Has Landmark Bancorp got what it takes to maintain its dividend payments?
 Companies like Landmark Bancorp that are growing rapidly and paying out a low fraction of earnings, are usually reinvesting heavily in their business.
 This is one of the most attractive investment combinations under this analysis, as it can create substantial value for investors over the long run.
-In summary, Landmark Bancorp appears to have some promise as a dividend stock, and we'd suggest taking a closer look at it.
+Overall, Landmark Bancorp looks like a promising dividend stock in this analysis, and we think it would be worth investigating further.